C2. Equations and Inequalities

 Words and drawings

-Invite students to present and explain their representations, whether they are conventional or not, as they make sense to them; for example, one student indicates that she has chosen to represent the four spinning tops with the letter "D", since it is the 4th letter of the alphabet.
-Lead this student to understand the ineffectiveness of her representation by asking her to explain how she would symbolize the four balloons.
+Invite students to present and explain their representations, whether they are conventional or not; for example, one student indicates that they have chosen to represent the four spinning tops with the letter “D”, since it is the fourth letter of the alphabet.
+Support this student to understand the ineffectiveness of the representation by asking them to explain how one could symbolize the four balloons.

 Once students have completed the various representations, ask for volunteers to present them to others.
 Ask them questions to compare and relate the various representations, such as: